yvonlcy/wanderlust-api/README.md

 **GitHub Repo:** [wanderlust-api](https://github.com/yvonlcy/wanderlust-api)

 **Purpose**
-This project demonstrates critical awareness and technical skills in HTTP-based API design and development by building a secure, maintainable, and industry-standard RESTful API.
-It covers:
+This project demonstrates best practices in secure, maintainable RESTful API development using Node.js, TypeScript, Koa, and MongoDB.
+It features:
-- Secure RESTful API development using Node.js/TypeScript.
+- Secure JWT authentication and role-based authorization
-- OpenAPI/Swagger documentation for all endpoints and data representations.
+- OpenAPI/Swagger documentation for all endpoints
-- Automated endpoint tests with mock HTTP requests.
+- Automated endpoint tests (Jest + Supertest)
+- Strict environment variable checks (e.g., mandatory PORT)
+- Safe database operations (no mutation of DB objects)
-- Commercial-grade coding, documentation, and testing practices.
+- Commercial-grade code, docs, and test coverage
-- A short demonstration video (see link below).

 ---

 ## Scenario

-Wanderlust Travel is a new agency aiming to provide customers with a seamless platform to explore hotels and air tickets for their travel plans.
+Wanderlust Travel is a new agency aiming to provide a seamless platform for customers to explore hotels and air tickets.
 The system includes:
-- A React SPA frontend for users.
+- A React SPA frontend for users
-- A RESTful API backend for data management and integration with public hotel and flight APIs.
+- A RESTful API backend for data management and integration with hotel/flight APIs

 **Suggested APIs:**
 - [Hotelbeds](https://developer.hotelbeds.com/)